The Impossible (2012 film): Plot

 While Maria is in surgery, her medical chart is mixed up with a patient named Muriel Barnes, who has died.
 Lucas returns to find his mother's bed empty and is then taken to a tent where children without families are kept safe.
 The mistake is discovered when Lucas cannot identify any of the dead woman's jewelry and he is subsequently reunited with his mother, who had been moved to a private room in the ICU.
 While he waits in the hospital, Lucas sees Daniel, who has been reunited with his father.

 Henry and Karl search for their families in various places before they arrive at the hospital, where Henry is given five minutes to look.
 Karl gives him a piece of paper with the names of his family members.

-A vehicle carrying Simon and Thomas also stops outside the hospital, and the boys get off so Thomas can urinate.
+A vehicle carrying Simon and Thomas also stops outside the hospital, and the boys get off so Simon can urinate.
 From a distance, Lucas recognizes his father, and while searching for him in the chaotic crowd outside, Lucas's brothers spot him and they reunite.
 Henry finds the three of them together.
 He learns that Maria is in the hospital, ready to undergo more surgery for her leg.

 As the anesthesia puts her to sleep, Maria experiences flashbacks of how she came to be injured and how she surfaced the water.
 While she is in surgery, Lucas tells Henry he has something really important to tell Maria.

 The following day, the family boards an ambulance airplane to Singapore so Maria may receive further medical treatment.
-A representative from their insurance company, Zurich Insurance, assures them everything will be taken care of as Lucas sees countless people outside the hospital looking through patient lists.
 On the plane, Lucas tells his mother that Daniel is safe with his father.
-Maria cries and looks out the window at the chaos left behind as the plane takes off.
+Maria looks out the window and cries at the chaos left behind as the plane leaves Thailand.